kimai/kimai/CONTRIBUTING.md

 - If one of the PR checks fails, please fix them before asking us for a review.

 Further documentation can be found in the [developer documentation](var/docs/developers.md).
-We also have some information on our homepage at [https://v2.kimai.org/](https://v2.kimai.org/).

 ### File-header template
 ```